In this article:

 Tasks

 Tasks provide the building blocks for project management of your matters within LawVu.
-These can also be reused by saving them into 'Task templates'.
+You can also reuse them by saving them as 'Task templates'.
 Learn more about Tasks by clicking here.

 Link contracts

-Legal matters are often linked to other matters or contracts that extend from it.
-Linking matters and contracts together in LawVu can be used to clearly identify a matter's connection to other information stored in the platform.
+Legal matters are often linked to other matters or contracts that extend from them.
+Linking matters and contracts together in LawVu can clearly identify a matter's connection to other information stored in the platform.

-To know more about linking contracts to matters, click here.
+Click here to learn more about linking contracts to matters.

 Files

-You can easily drag and drop files within the LawVu files area in order to organize your files into folders.
-Files can be sent via email, as well as previewed in the browser, signed (via one of our signing integrations) or compared (via Workshare).
+You can easily drag and drop files within the LawVu files area to organize them into folders.
+Files can be sent via email, previewed in the browser, signed (via one of our signing integrations), or compared (via Litera Compare).

 The 'Members' area lists everyone currently working on the matter and shows their relevant role within that matter.

-The 'Access' control area lets you decide who can access this matter if they need to - it also lets you determine if the matter should be 'Restricted'
+The 'Access' control area allows you to decide who can access this matter if necessary, and also determines if the matter should be 'Restricted'.

-'Membership' is different from 'Access' - you can learn about these key concepts here.
+'Membership' differs from 'Access' - you can learn about these key concepts here.

 Time entries